hxt-iiixi/SignSight/README.md

 - a dataset collection and review workflow
 - a model iteration platform for static and dynamic sign recognition

-It should not be oversold as:
+It should not be oversold yet as:

 - full sentence-level sign language translation
 - a general-purpose multimodal language model
-- a complete back-office or administration platform

 ## Status